bytebase/bytebase.com-old/content/blog/integrate-sql-review-into-github.md

 ## GitHub Action

-Bytebase automates GitHub Action-based SQL Review by simply putting pre-generated workflow files into the .github directory to integrate SQL Review rules into the CI process.
+Bytebase automates GitHub Action-based SQL Review by simply putting pre-generated workflow files into the `.github` directory to integrate SQL Review rules into the CI process.

 ### Setup

-1. Obtatin the GitHub Action workflow file
+1. Obtain the GitHub Action workflow file

    Visit the [Bytebase GitHub Action](https://github.com/marketplace/actions/sql-review) to fetch the appropriate configuration file.

 1. Manually create a workflow file to activate the default SQL Review rules

-   You need to manually create the wrokflow file .github/workflows/sql-review.yml in your repository and modify a few key parameters based on the provided template to cater to your needs
+   You need to manually create the workflow file `.github/workflows/sql-review.yml` in your repository and modify a few key parameters based on the provided template to cater to your needs.

 1. Customize the SQL Review template